-Icon may provide information about a patient’s condition to their parent, child, other relatives or guardians, where the patient is incapable of giving consent or cannot communicate the consent.
-Icon will disclose Personal Information where it is satisfied that the disclosure is necessary to provide care or treatment to the patient or for compassionate reasons, unless the patient tells Icon that they do not wish Icon to disclose their Personal Information to any such person.
-Where a patient does not have capacity, Icon will disclose information about the patient’s health to a person exercising that patient’s power of attorney under an enduring power of attorney or advance care directive.
+In certain circumstances, Icon may provide information about your condition to your next of kin, where you are incapable of giving consent or cannot communicate the consent.
+Icon will disclose Personal Information where it is satisfied that the disclosure is necessary to provide care or treatment to you or for compassionate reasons, unless you inform us that you do not wish Icon to disclose your Personal Information to any such person.
+Where you do not have capacity, Icon will disclose information about your health to a person exercising your power of attorney under an enduring power of attorney or advance care directive.

 f) Other Icon facilities

 Icon will share Personal Information amongst its facilities.
-This will occur where the patient is transferred between any of Icon’s facilities or to coordinate their ongoing care.
+This will occur where you are transferred between any of Icon’s facilities, otherwise receiving care at multiple Icon sites or to coordinate your ongoing care.

 g) Other common uses and disclosures